Zasterify/Python-Practice/README.md

 ## Instructions

-1. In the branch called `"arithmetic"` inside the folder called `"Numbers Practice"` make a new file and call it `"fishing.py"`.
+1. In the branch called `"arithmetic"` inside the folder called `"Numbers Practice"` make a new file and call it `"cookie.py"`.
-2. Make a variable (call it something that makes sense in this context) that holds a number.
-This number will be how many fish are in a pond.
-For example, if there are 50 fish in a pond, this variable will be 50.
-3. Make another variable (call it something sensible again).
-This number will be how many fishes the person wants to catch.
-For example, if i wanted to catch 5 fish, this variable will be 5.
-   - This variable must accept input from the user.
-(This means it must use the `input` keyword signifying it will ask the user for something)
-4. Make another variable (call it something that makes sense) that hold how many fishes are left after.
-   - Hint; you will use subtraction here.
-5. In the end, i want you to print out a statement EXACTLY as follows where you replace the dots with the appropriate variable.
-   "There were ... fishes in a pond.
-You caught ... fish(es).
-There are now ... fishes left in the pond.
-Happy fishing!"
+2. In the file, make a variable.
+This variable should ask the user for a the number of cookies they have in a jar.
+3. Make another variable.
+This variable should ask the user for the number of people in the room.
+4. Make a variable and save the equal division of the two numbers.
+5. Make another variable and save the remainder of the division of both numbers
+6. You should then print how many cookies each person can have and the remainder of the cookies after dividing them equally.

 ## Example Outputs

-When I run your file with 50 fishes in the pond initially, it should do the follow:
+When I run your file, it should do the follow:

-- How many fishes do you want to catch?
-15 <-- I typed in 15 to the computer
+- How many cookies do you have?
+13 <-- I typed in 13 to the computer
-- "There were 50 fishes in a pond.
-You caught 15 fish(es).
-There are now 35 fishes left in the pond.
-Happy fishing!"
+- How many people are in the room?
+4 <-- I typed in 4 to the computer
+- Each person can have 3 cookies, after that, you will have 1 cookie(s) left in the jar.